Weston Water Polo at WSM SC

 Mike has been a member of Weston-super-Mare Swimming Club since he was four years old.
-He started playing water polo in 1968 at the tender age of 12 with Jimmy Tancock and Chris Ducker as his coaches.
-In a long and distinguished playing career, he represented not only the club but also Somerset and Western Counties.
+He started playing water polo in 1968 at the tender age of eight with Jimmy Tancock, Chris Ducker and Bernard Chappell as his coaches, together with the many distinguised players of the day such as Buster Hillman, Colin Price, Alan Fealey, etc. In a long and distinguished playing career, he represented not only the club but also Somerset and Western Counties.

-At the age of 14 he was selected to play for the senior men in the National Water Polo League, travelling to London on a weekday evening.
+At the age of 14 he was selected to play for the senior men in the National Water Polo League, traveling to London on a weekday evening.

-He turned to coaching in the 1980s, first coaching Weston's ladies team, progressing on to the Somerset Ladies.
-He then progressed to the men's team at Weston, as well as the juniors.
-He also became the secretary of water polo for the club in 1980.
-He also took on the running of the Bristol & West Water Polo League in 1985, and from 1994 took on the duties of Somerset County water polo secretary as well as their chief coach.
+He turned to coach in 1980, first coaching Weston's ladies team, progressing on to the Somerset Ladies.
+He then moved on to the men's team at Weston, as well as the juniors.
+He became the secretary of water polo for the club in 1980, and took on the running of the Bristol & West Water Polo League in 1985, and from 1994 took on the duties of Somerset County water polo secretary as well as their chief coach.

 From there he was selected to represent the county on the Western Counties Water Polo Committee, and he took over from Pete Sherman as the Water Polo Development Officer for Western Counties in 2001.

 In 2003 he was asked to represent the South West on the ASA's National Water Polo Technical Committee, and later in that year took over the role of National Competition Secretary looking after the ASA's water polo competitions, a role he held until 2009.